lammps/lammps/doc/src/fix_mdi_qm.rst

 * perform an ab initio MD (AIMD) simulation with quantum forces
 * perform an energy minimization with quantum forces
 * perform a nudged elastic band (NEB) calculation with quantum forces
 * perform a QM calculation for a series of independent systems which LAMMPS reads or generates once
 * run a classical MD simulation and calculate QM energy/forces once every N steps on the current configuration

-More generally any command which calulates per-atom forces can instead use quantum forces be defining this fix.
+More generally any command which calculates per-atom forces can instead use quantum forces by defining this fix.
 Examples are the Monte Carlo commands :doc:`fix gcmc <fix_gcmc>` and :doc:`fix atom/swap
-<fix_atom_swap>`, as well as the :doc:`compute born <compute_born>`
+<fix_atom_swap>`, as well as the :doc:`compute born/matrix
-command.
-The only requirement is that internally the commmand invokes the post_force() method of fixes such as this one, which will trigger the quantum calculation.
+<compute_born_matrix>` command.
+The only requirement is that internally
+the command invokes the post_force() method of fixes such as this one, which will trigger the quantum calculation.

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.